 - Interfund transfers are processed annually to move Unrestricted General Fund dollars to other designated funds for specific uses.
-Interfund transfers increased in 2021-2022 from 2020-2021 due to the following factors: - \$1,900,000 increase in the transfer to the Retiree Benefit Fund for future OPEB liability based on the actuarial study. - \$700,000 increase in the transfer to the Capital Outlay Fund for forced cost expenses and future capital outlay expenses identified through Program Review budget requests. - (\$200,000) decrease in the transfers to the Child Development Center, and Parking Fund.
-In 2020-2021, HEERF funding had been used to subsidize these areas due to lost revenue from the COVID-19 Pandemic.
+Interfund transfers decreased in 2022-2023 from 2021-2022 due to the following factors: - (\$2,400,000) decrease in the transfer to the Retiree Benefit Fund for future OPEB liability based on the actuarial study. - (\$659,651) decrease in the transfer to the Capital Outlay Fund for forced cost expenses and future capital outlay expenses identified through Program Review budget requests. - (\$62,590) decrease in the transfers to Institutional Development and SEOG Financial Aid Program. - \$1,349,480 increase in the transfer to Parking.